SwissTPH/r-openMalariaUtilities/CONTRIBUTING.md

 - Use `##` for comments
 - Non-exported functions should be prefixed with a `.`
+- Use sections and headlines to organize the code
+- Insert a newline between functions and two lines between sections

 It is recommended to use tools like [lintr](https://github.com/jimhester/lintr) and [styler](https://github.com/r-lib/styler) for automatic syntax checks and